pqrs-org/ShowyEdge/README.md

 Execute a following command in Terminal.app.

 <pre>
-cd DrasticInputSourceStatus
+cd ShowyEdge
 make package
 </pre>

-Then, DrasticInputSourceStatus-VERSION.app.zip has been created in the current directory.
+Then, ShowyEdge-VERSION.app.zip has been created in the current directory.
 It's a distributable package.